Toremifene (Fareston ®)

 Hot flushes and sweats

-These are a common side effect of toremifene.
+These are common side effects.
 They may gradually lessen over the first few months, but some women continue to have them for as long as they take toremifene.

 Blood clots (thrombosis)

-Toremifene may interact with other medicines.
-Tell your doctor about any medication you are taking, including non-prescribed drugs such as complementary therapies and herbal drugs.
+Toremifene can interact with other drugs.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including ones you can buy for yourself, complementary therapies and herbal drugs.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having hormonal treatment.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking toremifene.
+Explain you are taking hormonal therapy that no one should stop or restart without checking with your cancer doctor first.
+Tell them the name of your cancer doctor so they can ask for advice.

 Always tell your dentist you are taking toremifene.